aws-observability/aws-otel-test-framework/cdk_framework/EKS/README.md

       extensions: [health_check]
 ```

+Sample templates of test case config files can be found in the `lib/config/test_case_config` folder.

 ### Deployment

-1. Set the `CDK_EKS_RESOURCE_DEPLOY` environment variable to "true" if resource deployment is desired.
-Any other value (or leaving it unset) will result in resource deployment not occurring.
+1. Set the environment variables (listed [here](environment-variables)) to their desired values.
 2. Call `cdk deploy --all` to deploy all the clusters specified in the configuration file.
 You could specify a specific cluster to deploy by calling `cdk deploy CLUSTERNAME` where CLUSTERNAME is the name of the cluster as set in the configuration file.

 #### Makefile